nithyaramakrishnan/data-shield/faq.md

 {: #sgx-enabled}
 {: faq}

-{{site.data.keyword.datashield_short}} software checks for SGX availability on the worker node during the installation process.
+Data Shield software checks for SGX availability on the worker node during the installation process.
 If the installation is successful, the node's detailed information as well as SGX attestation report can be viewed on the Enclave Manager UI.

 ##	How do I know that my application is running in an SGX enclave?